Intermittent localization and fast spatial learning by non-Markov random walks with decaying memory

 \subsection{Slowly decaying memory}

-In the first example, the memory slowly decays as a power-law, and not faster than $1/\tau$.
-This type of law was observed in experiments on human subjects (the Ebbinghaus’ forgetting curve \cite{murre2015replication}) or inferred in the wild on large herbivores \cite{merkle2014memory}, for instance.
+In the first class of examples, the memory slowly decays as a power-law, and not faster than $1/\tau$.
+This type of law was observed in experiments on human subjects (the Ebbinghaus’ forgetting curve \cite{murre2015replication}) or inferred in the wild from the trajectories of large herbivores \cite{merkle2014memory}.
 We denote,

-where $\tau=0,1,...$ In this range of exponent values, the mean forgetting time defined as \cite{boyer2014solvable}
+where $\tau=0,1,...$ In this range of exponent values, the mean forgetting time, defined as \cite{boyer2014solvable}

-diverges.
+is infinite.
 In addition, the effective number of visits that are remembered by the walker up to time $t$ [Eq. (\ref{C})] keeps increasing unbounded, albeit more slowly than $t$.
-Hence memory is quite long-ranged for these kernels and the perfect memory (non-decaying) is recovered with $\beta=0$.
+Hence, memory is quite long-range for these kernels and the perfect memory (non-decaying) is recovered with $\beta=0$.

-We display in Fig. \ref{fig:powerlaw}a a typical trajectory $X_t$ vs. $t$ with $\beta=1$, showing a clear stationary localized behavior at late times, where the particle is never far away from the origin.
+We display in Fig. \ref{fig:powerlaw}a a typical trajectory $X_t$ vs. $t$ with $\beta=1$, showing a clear stationary localized behavior at late times, where the particle is never very far away from the origin.
 Figure \ref{fig:powerlaw}b shows the occupation probability $P_0$ computed at $t=10^6$ as a function of $q$ for various values of $\gamma$.
 In each case, the curves corresponding to different values of $\beta$ in the interval $[0,1]$ practically fall on top of each other and are in very good agreement with the theoretical prediction (\ref{P0}) of the de-correlation approximation.
-Hence, the range of applicability of this approximation is not limited to the perfect memory studied in \cite{FBGM2017} and extends to kernels with sufficiently slow forgetting as well.
+Hence, the applicability range of this approximation is not limited to the perfect memory studied in \cite{FBGM2017} and extends to kernels with sufficiently slow forgetting as well.